cernops/rundeck-puppetdb-nodes/README.md

 Description
 -----------
-This is a Resource Model Source plugin for [RunDeck][] 2.X+ that retrieves node definitions from PuppetDB.
+This is a Resource Model Source plugin for [Rundeck][] Rundeck version 2.0 (or higher) that retrieves node definitions from PuppetDB.

 Developed in Python, it uses [python-requests][] library and Kerberos authentication to connect to the PuppetDB API.